 Data quality will be enhanced over time.

-This first Eco-Audit establishes a baseline regarding the status of reef ecosystem management efforts.
+The 2014 Eco-Audit draws on the foundation and experience gained in the 2011 Eco-Audit and includes a comparison of changes within the 22 indicators evaluated during both assessments.
+It also includes six new indicators that were selected and developed through a collaborative process by regional partners during the 2012 and 2013 HRI Regional Partners meetings.
 The results are intended to guide data collection and compilation for future Eco-Audits, which will occur every two years.
 These biennial Eco-Audits and the biennial HRI Reef Report Cards will occur in alternating years, thereby providing a routine accounting of reef health and efforts to improve it.
 As data collection becomes more complete and the database grows, we anticipate that the Eco-Audit will evolve, becoming more quantitative and comprehensive in its evaluation of management efforts.

 The results of the Eco-Audit are intended to instill a sense of urgency, accountability, and shared purpose among all institutions – NGOs, governments, and the private sector – with a stake and responsibility for maintaining the MAR as a healthy, biologically vibrant, and economically viable resource for generations to come.
 The audit seeks to hold high-level decision-makers accountable, while identifying actions needed to protect the MAR.